Cluster and Node Management

 This example sets the participants of the connectivity pool named test_pool to the list of participants with SQL Nodes sql1 and sql2.
 When you execute this statement, the database resets the prior list of node participants to the new list.
 The nodes have the IP address 111.1.1.1 and port number 4050 for listening.
 Specify the local IP address and port number 4050 to return to the client.

-View the node identifiers of the participants of the test_pool connectivity pool.
+View the node identifiers of the participants of the test_pool connectivity pool by querying the node identifier node_id in the sys.connectivity_pool_participants and sys.connectivity_pools system catalog tables.

-ALTER CONNECTIVITY_POOL RENAME TO renames the existing connectivity pool.
+ALTER CONNECTIVITY_POOL RENAME TO SQL statement renames the existing connectivity pool.

 Syntax